OpenModelica/OpenModelica/OMPlot/README.txt

   - Run the OMPlotGUI/Makefile.omdev.mingw via Qt Command Prompt.
   OR
   - Load the file OMPlotGUI/OMPlotLib.pro in Qt Creator IDE.
 Qt Creator is included in Qt SDK.
-  - Copy qwt.dll and qwtd.dll from c:/OMDev/qwt-6.1.0-mingw/lib to /location-where-OMPlot.exe-is-created.
   - Build and run the project.

 Linux